 Explanation: You will be provided an article to read and then you will write a text-based essay response.
 The WPE is voluntary; you do not have to take it.
 However, if your English ACT is below 18, but you believe you have strong critical thinking, reading and writing skills, then you should consider taking the WPE.
 Also, if you do not have an ACT score then you should consider taking the WPE.
 If not, you will be placed in ENG 100, a 3-credit college-level course.
 For further information about ENG100: https://www.missouriwestern.edu/communication/eng-100/

-Overview: You can only take the WPE once during this time period and you will be allowed 1 hour to take the exam.
+Overview: You can only take the WPE once during this time period and you will be allowed one hour to take the exam.
 Once you have logged into the WPE, you will not be permitted any other access.
 Any evidence of plagiarism, cheating or outside help will result in a zero for the exam and you will not be permitted to retake the exam.
-The WPE will not be administered after January 13 and will not be administered once classes begin.

 Please contact Stacia Bensyl at email@example.com to register for the WPE.

-Once a student has registered for a GO session, they will be issued an invitation to take the WPE if they qualify.
+Once a student has registered for a Griffon Orientation (GO) session, they will be issued an invitation via university email to take the WPE if they qualify.

 All essays will be read and evaluated by MWSU faculty and scores will be administered through Canvas.

 Students may contact their advisor, Student Success and Academic Advising Center, or the Director of Writing and Placement, Stacia Bensyl, at firstname.lastname@example.org with any questions regarding the WPE.